 (3).
 At the end of the lane the Saxon Shore Way turns left, but you bear right along the north side of Cliffe Creek.

 (4).
 When you meet the Thames you have no choice but to turn right.
-You follow the Thames all the way to Egypt Bay.
 The right of way runs across the top of the flood defence bund, but unfortunately, at some points it is quite narrow, topped with a concrete wall and obstructed by bushes.
 This means that you will find it much easier at these points to walk underneath the bund, missing the Thames views.

 However this does focus your attention on the marshes.
 According to Tony Watson’s web site the buildings that you can see to your right are the remains of Curtis & Harvey Explosives works which closed in the 1920s.
 Nic and Family’s walking blog has some interesting photos.